spring-guides/tut-spring-security-and-angular-js/vanilla/README.md

 }
 ```

 All that remains is to pick up the custom token in the resource server and use it to authenticate our user.
-This turns out to be pretty straightforward because all we need to do is tell Spring Security where the session repository is, and where to look for the token (session ID) in an incoming request:
+This turns out to be pretty straightforward because all we need to do is tell Spring Security where the session repository is, and where to look for the token (session ID) in an incoming request.
+First we need to add the Spring Session and Redis dependencies, and then we can set up the `Filter`:

 ```java
 @SpringBootApplication